Introduction to Economic Evaluation

 - Identification, measurement and valuation of health benefits and benefits beyond health, including the use of quality-adjusted life years (QALYs), and the ICECAP capability measure

-- Interpreting the results of economic evaluations
+- Presenting and interpreting the results of economic evaluations

 - Translating economic evidence into health policy

 Please note: Some of the course sessions will be held in a computer lab, so you will not need to bring a laptop.